-This clinical course begins with a three-day intensive training in mediation and related lawyering skills.
-This training takes place the week before upper-level classes begin (Fall 2021: August 16, 17, 18, 19 and Spring 2022: January 12, 13, 14).
-After training, students are placed in New York Small Claims Court to perform mediation work.
+This clinical course begins with a four-day intensive virtual training in mediation and related lawyering skills.
+This training takes place the week before upper-level classes begin (Fall 2022: August 15, 16, 17, 18 and Spring 2023: January 9, 10, 11, 12).
+After training, students are placed in cohorts to perform mediation work on actual New York Small Claims Court matters.
 The mediation work takes place during times assigned by the court.
 Please note that students will mediate in court one session per week, but should keep both court times available for scheduling purposes.

 Approved for Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
 Application is required, and can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.

 Recommended for the following Professional Pathways: Government/Public Sector; Labor and Employment; Corporate Transactions and Governance; Health Care Management and Compliance; Labor and Employment (Corporate Perspective); Media, Entertainment, Sports, Fashion; General Practice – Litigation/Dispute Resolution; General Practice – Transactional